igrafx/miningkafka/README.md

 sbt assembly
 ```
 Once the **JAR** is created, you can find it in the ``/igrafx-udfs/target/scala-2.13`` repository.
-Copy the latest **JAR** and paste it in the ``/docker-compose/extensions/`` directory of the iGrafx Liveconnect module.
+Copy the latest **JAR** and paste it in the ``/docker-compose/extensions/`` directory of the Docker Compose module.
 If this directory doesn't exist, you can create it.

-Now, by relaunching Liveconnect with the ``make liveconnect`` command, you will now be able to use the UDFs in ksql.
+Now, by relaunching the infrastructure with the ``make start`` command, you will now be able to use the UDFs in ksql.

 Moreover, you can display a list of available UDFs using the following command in the **ksqlDB CLI**: